Divajain/userdocs/docs/payments.md

 ## Automatically collecting payments against an existing authorisation

-Payments can be automatically collected against an existing authorisation by creating a payment object where the following conditions are true:
+Payments can be automatically collected against an existing authorisation by creating a payment record where the following conditions are true:
  - The payment record is set to “Awaiting submission”
  - The payment record is attached to an authorisation
  - The attached authorisation's status is “In force”

 An overnight batch job will run and attempt to collect any payments that fulfil these above criteria.

-This payment object can be created manually as above.
+This payment record can be created manually as above.
 However, more commonly in practice, it can also be created automatically as part of a Lightning flow, Process, Apex trigger or any other method Salesforce provides for automation.

 ## Required data